grek2/gamejam2025/README.md

 Madison (created maps)

-Sammy(created sprites I didnt have time to implement)
+Sammy(created sprites I didnt have time to implement but tried to)

 ==================================